What Is Sticky Rice?

 How long does it take to steam a sticky rice recipe?

-About 25 to 30 minutes total over actively boiling water.
-Steam for 15 minutes, flip the rice mass, then steam another 10 to 15 minutes.
+About twenty-five to thirty minutes total over actively boiling water.
+Steam for fifteen to twenty minutes, flip the rice mass, then steam another ten to fifteen minutes.
 The grains should be fully translucent and glossy, holding together when pressed, with no chalky center when you bite one.
+Rest covered for ten minutes off the heat before serving.

 Can I make a sticky rice recipe without a bamboo steamer?